Bitcoin Portfolio Allocation Analysis

 - Moderate positive correlation with equities (0.3–0.5) reduces the diversification benefit.

-- This does NOT mean BTC is “bad” — it means BTC’s role is risk diversification, not return maximization.
+- This does NOT mean BTC is “bad”.
+It means BTC’s role is risk diversification, not return maximization.

-- Risk Parity includes BTC for structural balance; Max Sharpe excludes it for efficiency — both are correct within their frameworks.
+- Risk Parity includes BTC for structural balance; Max Sharpe excludes it for efficiency.
+Both are correct within their frameworks.

 Stress Vulnerability Analysis